 Talk to your dentist or doctor

 If you think you may have dry mouth, a health care provider can help to determine what is causing it, and recommend the appropriate treatment.
+They can also look to see if you have any oral problems as a result.

 This information is for educational purposes only and is not medical advice.
 Always consult with your dentist for appropriate examinations, treatment, testing and care recommendations.